VICTORIA-OKESIPE/Qualitative-Data-Analysis/README.md

 #Step 2: Read through your text sentence-by-sentence.

 #Step 3: Identity the one thing that the sentence represents, and code it in NVivo.

+#Step 4: Once done with coding, start categorizing them into themes.

+#Step 5: Visualize your themes/codes -